moxystudio/eslint-config/README.md

 ## How it works

-This repository contains two sets of _ESLint_ configurations to be used in Javascript projects:
+This repository contains two sets of _ESLint_ configurations to be used in JavaScript projects:

 - the **base** configuration, which defines the common ESLint rules, the ECMAScript version and the module system.
 - the **enhancers**, which contain specific settings for different frameworks (jest, react or vue).